TimStolp/iFlow/README.md

 To train a model run

 ```
 x: argument string to generate a dataset.
-Usage further explained in lib.data.create_if_not_exist_dataset.
+Usage further explained in lib/data.py:create_if_not_exist_dataset()
 i: Model type
 ft: Flow type
 npa: Natural parameter activation function